 Preamble.
-In this particular assay the most appropriate organism should be such that must be able to fully use up there five vital and important components, namely : niacin, nicotinuric acid, miacinamide, niacinamide, nucleoside, and coenzymase (an enzyme).
+In this particular assay the most appropriate organism should be such that must be able to fully use up there five vital and important components, namely: niacin, nicotinuric acid, miacinamide, niacinamide, nucleoside, and coenzymase (an enzyme).
 This organism that may critically satisfy the aforesaid requirements happens to be Lactobacillus plantarum.
 Interestingly, this acid forming organism is found to be quite incapable to afford the synthesis of niacin for its on-going metabolic processes.
-A few other equally important criteria of this organism are as given under :
+A few other equally important criteria of this organism are as given under:

-- Non-pathogenic in nature - Easy to culture - Least affected by various stimulatory or inhibitory constituents usually present in 'pharma-ceutical formulations' containing niacin. - Conveniently grown upon a rather simple stab culture comprising of gelatin, yeast extract, and glucose.
+- Non-pathogenic in nature - · Easy to culture - Least affected by various stimulatory or inhibitory constituents usually present in 'pharmaceutical formulations' containing niacin. - Conveniently grown upon a rather simple stab culture comprising of gelatin, yeast extract, and glucose.

-(2) To obtain a measurable response the amount of niacin present in each tube may range between 0.05 to 0.5 mcg.

-(1) Reagents.
-The various reagents used for the microbial assay of niacin are as enumerated under :

-- (a) Standard Stock Solution of Niacin (I).
+- Note.
+(1) For the assay of niacin, it is cultured in the assay tubes by actually transferring to the ensuing liquid culture medium comprising of the basic medium having an optimized quantum of added niacin. - (2) To obtain a measurable response the amount of niacin present in each tube may range between 0.05 to 0.5 mcg. - (1) Reagents.
+The various reagents used for the microbial assay of niacin are as enumerated under: - (a) Standard Stock Solution of Niacin (I).
 It essentially contains 100 mcg.mL-1 of niacin USPCRS. - (b) Standard Stock Solution of Niacin (II).
-It consists of 10 mcg.mL-1 of niacin USPCRS; and is prepared by dilution of solution (I) in the ratio 1 : 10, i.e., 1 mL of solution (I) is made up to 10 mL in DW. - (c) Standard Niacin Solution.
+It consists of 10 mcg.mL-1 of niacin USPCRS; and is prepared by dilution of solution (I) in the ratio 1: 10, i.e., 1 mL of solution (I) is made up to 10 mL in DW. - (c) Standard Niacin Solution.
 It critically contains niacin ranging between 10-40 ng (i.e.,nanogram). mL-1, and may be prepared from Solution II by an appropriate dilution with DW. - (d) Basal Culture Medium Stock Solution.
-The basal culture medium stock solution may be prepared by the following requisite proportion of various ingredients and solutions as enumerated under :
+The basal culture medium stock solution may be prepared by the following requisite proportion of various ingredients and solutions as enumerated under:

-(i) Casein hydrolysate solution : 25 mL
+(i) Casein hydrolysate solution

-(ii) Cystine-tryptophane solution : $25 \ \text{mL}$
+(ii) Cystine-tryptophane solution

-(iii) Anhydrous dextrose 10 g
+(iii) Anhydrous dextrose

-(iv) Anhydrous sodium acetate 5 g
+(iv) Anhydrous sodium acetate

-(v) Adenine-guanine-uracil solution : 5 mL
+(v) Adenine-guanine-uracil solution

-(vi) Riboflavin-Thiamine hydrochloride-Biotin Solution : 5 mL
+(vi) Riboflavin-Thiamine hydrochloride-Biotin Solution

+5 mL

 (vii) PABA-Calcium patothenate-Pyridoxine

-hydrochloride solution : 5 mL

-(viii) Niacin solution A : 5 mL

-(ix) Niacin solution B : 5 mL
+hydrochloride solution : 5 mL (viii) Niacin solution A : 5 mL (ix) Niacin solution B : 5 mL